jdillard/personal-site/source/_trips/2025-07-01-bugaboos-climbing-trip.md

   <div class="cb"></div>
 </div>

-The decent was fairly trivial as we worked our way down, finding the rap rings that dropped us on the the snow, where we plunge stepped back down the way we approached in the morning.
+The descent was fairly trivial as we worked our way down, finding the rap rings that dropped us on the the snow, where we plunge stepped back down the way we approached in the morning.

 We arrived back at camp just in time for the wind to kick up, so we scurried to make sure our tents were secured, as it had become obvious the weak points.
 Some of the other tents were not fairing well, one almost blew away but was luckily saved by someone.